 Energy use by type of industry

 Every industry uses energy, but three industries account for most of the total U.S. industrial sector energy consumption.
-The U.S. Energy Information Administration estimates that in 2018, the bulk chemical industry (the largest industrial consumer of energy), the refining industry, and the mining industry combined accounted for about 58% of total U.S. industrial sector energy consumption.
+The U.S. Energy Information Administration estimates that in 2019, the bulk chemical industry was the largest industrial consumer of energy followed by the refining industry and the mining industry.

 Energy sources used as feedstocks

 Some manufacturers use energy sources as feedstocks—raw materials—in their manufacturing processes.
 (Manufacturers are a subset of the industrial sector, which includes manufacturing, agriculture, construction, forestry, and mining.)
 For example, HGLs are feedstocks for making plastics and chemicals.
 According to the 2014 Manufacturing Energy Consumption Survey (MECS), feedstocks accounted for about 5.3 quadrillion British thermal units (Btu), or about 28% of total first use of energy by U.S. manufacturers in 2014.2

 - The following are types of feedstocks used by manufacturers, amounts used in trillion Btu (TBtu), and percent shares of total manufacturing feedstock used in 2014:

 - coke and breeze81 TBtu2%